GabeScott/standard-works-vault/General Conference/1981 October - “Except a Man Be Born Again”.md

 # “Except a Man Be Born Again”

-*By Marion G. Romney - Second Counselor in the First Presidency*
+By President Marion G. Romney - *Second Counselor in the First Presidency*

 *Given in the October session of the 1981 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1981/10/except-a-man-be-born-again?lang=eng)

-In the seventeenth chapter of John, it is recorded that as Jesus prayed to the Father in behalf of his disciples, he said, “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
-(John 17:3.)
+In the seventeenth chapter of John, it is recorded that as Jesus prayed to the Father in behalf of his disciples, he said, “And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.” ([[John 17.3|John 17:3]].)

 In his prayer Jesus made it perfectly clear that the eleven disciples knew him to be the Son of God.
 He had taught them who he was and that he had been sent from his Father.
 That they had received a witness in their hearts and souls to the truth of his teachings is made clear in the following statement by John: